 Encryption prevents any stolen data to be opened, used, or exposed if, for example, someone has stolen your computer.
 You can encrypt your entire hard drive on Mac or PC in security settings.
 For PC go to Settings > System > About and scroll down to Device Encryption.
 For Mac go to System Preferences > Security & Privacy > FileVault and turn it on.
 If your PC doesn’t support Device encryption you can download Bitlocker or VeraCrypt software to encrypt your data.

 In order to restrict access to important or confidential files and folders, you can password-protect them.
-However, you should always save a file containing the passwords in use, for example, in an Excel sheet or a password manager, so that you don't forget them.
+However, you should always save a file containing the passwords in use so that you don't forget them.

-You can password-protect your documents in Word following the following steps.
-After creating the Word document, click on Tools and select Protect document.
+You can password-protect Excel and Word documents.
+For Word documents, you can do so with the following steps: After creating the Word document, click on Tools and select Protect document.
 In the field labeled Password to open and Password to modify, enter passwords of your choice.
 If you’d like to remove your personal information from this file, checkmark the Privacy tab.

 - Don't sync your files if it's not necessary: some devices enable cloud syncing for all of your files and photos when you start using it.
 If you don't want to cloud share some files, adjust your cloud settings.

 - Use strong and unique passwords: try to use different compounded passwords or use a reliable password manager to create difficult passwords and keep track of them.
 Try 1Password, Bitwarden or Dashlane.